liux0614/prof.song.github.io/_posts/2019-03-07-working-towards-open.md

 Returning to that definition, how can we say that Open Education maximizes the power of the Internet  to make education more affordable and accessible when access to the internet is not a given?

-Instructor Experience:
+## Educator Experience

 If we’re going to consider the lived experience of students, we of course have to consider the lived experience of educators using or creating open educational resources.

 Consider our “lived experience” of a student struggling in an introductory psychology class.
 The flip side of that might look something like this.

-The instructor’s “experience”
-“I teach an introductory Psychology course.”
+The instructor’s experience: “I teach an introductory Psychology course.”

-Lived Experience:

-“I teach an introductory Psychology course, but I was hired on contract a few weeks before the semester started, so I used the old text - which was authored by my department head - and syllabus.
+Their lived experience: “I teach an introductory Psychology course, but I was hired on contract a few weeks before the semester started, so I used the old text - which was authored by my department head - and syllabus.
 I tried to give the class my own personal touch by assigning some of my favourite YouTube videos explaining and lectures to supplement the text.”

 There are serious constraints on any instructor’s ability to implement open educational resources or pedagogies in their classroom.
 I want to say you are incredibly lucky here at Brock to have some amazing supports in Jennifer and Laurie from the Library, and in Giulia from the Centre for Pedagogical Innovation.
 Later today you’ll get to hear from instructors that have already been working with Open Educational Resources or Open Pedagogy, who are models for what it looks like to be at Brock and to engage in this work.
 But that’s exactly what it is.
 Work.